Rejuvenate Your Face with the Nonsurgical Blend of BOTOX and Dermal Fillers

 In most cases, a liquid facelift can last anywhere from one to two years.
 While one dose of both BOTOX and dermal filler along with maintenance throughout the course of the year is recommended, you can spread out your treatments for a longer lasting effect.
 Keep in mind that not all dermal fillers carry the same shelf life -- some may last longer or shorter than others.
 Dr. Jules Walters will discuss which dermal fillers are the right fit for men and women in New Orleans for both longevity and the desired results you wish to achieve.

 The perfect blend of BOTOX and injectable dermal fillers, also known as a liquid facelift, is an amazing option for addressing the signs of aging without having to undergo invasive surgery.
 Men and women in New Orleans can feel confident knowing there are options available when it comes to turning back the clock on those telltale lines and wrinkles.
-To learn more about these different options and which would be the best fit for your specific aesthetic goals, contact Walters Plastic Surgery in New Orleans, LA and schedule an appointment with board-certified plastic surgeon Dr. Jules Walters today.
+To learn more about these different options and which would be the best fit for your specific aesthetic goals, contact Dr. Jules Walters in New Orleans, LA and schedule an appointment with board-certified plastic surgeon Dr. Jules Walters today.